 - Now, we need to define the formula.
 Next to Source Component 1, under Site, select the site that contains the correct raw data channel.
 Then, expand the drop-down menu under Channel, and select the raw channel from which data is to be 'copied'.

-- Type 'A' for the Variable Name (if it is not already complete).
+- The Variable Name for the first Source Component will default to 'A'.
 This letter is the variable to which you are assigning the data points found in the original channel, and will be used in the next step.

 - In the Define Equation box, simply enter the letter 'A' (no quotes, just an A).
 This tells FlowWorks that every data point in the virtual channel is equal to the same data point (including date and time stamp) found in the original raw channel.

-- Click .
+- Click Save.
 You will be directed back to the View Calculated Channel page, where the virtual channel and the newly configured calculation will be summarized.

 At this point, the process of creating a virtual channel is complete.
 Now, the virtual channel will be visible in the Site Explorer, and can be used throughout FlowWorks.